 Fashion flats – technical drawings

-The illustrations on the front of sewing patterns may seem more free and expressive and they are, but if you look closely they have more in common with the technical design on the reverse than the expressive illustrations that come from a couture house.
+The illustrations on the front of sewing patterns may seem more free and expressive and they are, but they have more in common with technical design than the expressive illustrations that come from a couture house.

-The sewist or dressmaker making up the pattern is doing the job that in a couture house you’d give to the workroom.
+The sewist or dressmaker making up a pattern is doing the job that in a couture house would be handled in the sewing Workroom.

-Filled with skilled hands with different areas of expertise the people in a workroom would make up the blocks to create the pattern, cut the fabric, and then do all the stitching and finishing.
+Filled with skilled hands with different areas of expertise they would make up the blocks to create the pattern, cut the fabric, and then do all the stitching and finishing.